Toucaan/toucaan.research/README.md

 # Introduction

 Toucaan is an _intrinsic_ and _mutative_ CSS framework.
-It is meant for "app-like" web interfaces designed for the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).
+It is meant for "app-like" web interfaces meant for the [new landscape of the web](https://bubblin.io/blog/the-new-landscape-of-the-web).

 1. By mutative, we mean that you can add/edit your own style rules directly into the framework.
-This concept borders on the idea of a framework-less and class-less approach to style, in that there is no primary `reset.css` or secondary resource or utilities required to be imported for cross-browser compatibility.
+The concept borders near the idea of a framework-less and classless approach to CSS, in that there is no heavy `reset` or `normalize.css` or a secondary utility or resource required to be imported for cross-browser consistency.

 2. By intrinsic, we mean that the designs "belongs to" the device the user is on.
-Now this can mean a lot of things but unlike responsive, for example, Toucaan doesn't use hardcoded pixel values on media-query to switch the interface between mobile and the desktop.
-In fact, it doesn't even serve the styles needed on the desktop media if the user is on mobile.
+Now, this can mean a lot of things but unlike responsive, for example, Toucaan doesn't use hardcoded pixel values on media-query to switch the interface between mobile and the desktop.
+In fact, it doesn't even serve the desktop CSS if the user is on mobile so there is no query switching to happen.

 Read more about [this](https://bubblin.io/blog/baseline-css).